xmatters/xm-labs-servicenow-event-log/README.md

 6. Click **Save**.

 ## Install and Configure ServiceNow

-**To complete the following from within ServiceNow:**

-1. Log into ServiceNow as a user with the "admin" role, and open the Navigator.
+To complete the following from within ServiceNow, ensure that you are logged into ServiceNow as a user with the "admin" role.
-2. Locate and expand the Integration - xMatters entry in the All Applications list, and then click xMatters Configuration.
-3. Click the tabs at the top of the window to switch between pages.

 ### Install the xMatters Application
 To install the xMatters application complete the following: